jakeEspinosa/cloudResumeChallenge/README.md

 <h2>Description</h2>
 <p>
-<a href="https://cloudresumechallenge.dev/docs/the-challenge/aws/">The Cloud Resume Challenge</a> is a serverless full-stack resume website hosted in AWS.
-I implemented a front-end, REST API, <a href="https://github.com/jakeEspinosa/visitorCountAPI">back-end</a>, and CI/CD pipeline as part of the challenge.
+<a href="https://cloudresumechallenge.dev/docs/the-challenge/aws/">The Cloud Resume Challenge</a> is a serverless
+  full-stack resume website hosted in AWS.
+I implemented a React front-end, REST API,
+  <a href="https://github.com/jakeEspinosa/visitorCountAPI">Python back-end</a> with DynamoDB, and CI/CD pipeline
+  as part of the challenge.
 </p>

 <p>